 There are many different ways of doing your data processing and analysis depending on the type of research methods employed.
 In a qualitative project such as field research or semi-structured interviews, you need to transcribe the recorded interviews, highlight the various themes in the responses, and seek explanations for differences and similarities in the various accounts given by the respondents.
 Data analysis involves working with the information gathered; organising it; separating it into parts, elements or units; synthesising it; and searching for patterns.
 With the facts broken down into manageable pieces the researcher sorts and sifts them, searching for types, classes, sequences, processes, patterns or wholes.
 The researcher also needs to have a general analytical strategy since the ultimate goal is to treat the evidence in such a way as to produce compelling conclusions and rule out alternative interpretations.

 Provide some descriptive information on the respondents and their organisations in order for the reader to appreciate the context of your research.
 While you may (if it is required) use pseudonyms to protect the identity of your respondents and/or fictitious names to conceal the identity of an organisation, it is important to provide a contextual background to your study.
 This includes information such as the organisation's date of establishment, ownership structure, occupational hierarchy, turnover and so on.
 In addition, you should allow your respondents to 'speak for themselves'.
 That is, quote some of the pertinent responses elicited from the interviews to support your argument.
 Take care not to use the quotes to make the argument for you.

-When using quotes from the interviews, indicate the omission of irrelevant or non-essential comments by using three dots (...).
+When using quotes from the interviews, indicate the omission of irrelevant or nonessential comments by using three dots (...).
 Take care, however, not to distort the meaning of the response.
 For example: "Well, um you know, the minimum wage has had um, how shall I put it?
 Do you want a cup of tea?
 No thanks.
 Um where was I?
 Oh yes.
 The impact.
 It has had a significant impact on our cost structures, but very little on our staffing policies".
+This should be transcribed as follows: "[T]he minimum wage has had ... a significant impact on our cost structures, but very little on our staffing policies".